-The Balloon Caddis is one of my favorite all-time caddis flies.
+The Balloon Caddis is one of my favorite all-time caddis flies (and dry flies for that mater).
 It’s versatile, durable, and easy to tie.
 This innovative pattern designed by Austrian fly fishing mogul Roman Moser (one of my fly tying heroes) belongs in every fly box (especially for the backpacking angler).

 Hook: Partridge Mike Weaver Arrowpoint #12 – #18 (substitute any standard dry fly hook)